-You will require 5 GCSEs at Grades A*- C including English/Welsh Language.
+You will require 5 GCSEs at Grades A*- C (which includes a Grade B in English/Welsh Language).
 You do not need to have studied Sociology at GCSE.

 You will be invited to attend an interview, and will undertake an assessment in literacy and numeracy, to establish any support required.

 You will be assessed by 100% examination.

 Coleg y Cymoedd takes every effort to ensure the information on this website is accurate at time of being live.
 Coleg y Cymoedd reserves the right to make changes or withdraw without notice any of the courses, course facilities or support described.

 - Sociology is useful for a range of university courses and careers including: community work, housing management, teaching, personnel management, police force, probation service, public sector administration, social work, and welfare advice work.

 Average salary: £33,404